YottaDB/YDBDoc/ProgGuide/isv.rst

 * If $ZPATNUMERIC is not "UTF-8", non-ASCII decimal digits are classified as A.
 * Non-decimal numerics (Nl and No) are classified as A.
-* The remaining characters (those not classified by ICU functions: u_isalpha, u_isdigit, u_ispunct, u_iscntrl, 1), or 2) above) are classified into either patcode P or C. The ICU function u_isprint is used since is returns "TRUE" for non-control characters.
+* The remaining characters (those not classified by ICU functions: u_isalpha, u_isdigit, u_ispunct, u_iscntrl, the above options) are classified into either patcode P or C. The ICU function u_isprint is used since it returns "TRUE" for non-control characters.

 The following table contains the resulting Unicode general category to M patcode mapping: